uselagoon/lagoon/docs/lagoonizing/index.md

 ## Deploy

-If you’ve done everything in this guide, and your amazee.io administrator has everything set up, you are now ready to deploy your site!
+If you’ve done everything in this guide, and {{ defaults.helpstring }} has everything set up, you are now ready to deploy your site!

 If you are deploying a Drupal site, [follow this deployment guide](../applications/drupal/first-deployment-of-drupal.md).